 Optional Elements: 2 Warhounds

-However, the other half this maniple trait is what makes this scary: you can declare squadrons each turn and can put as many Titans in this maniple in a squadron as you like.
+Really, it’s the flexibility of this maniple trait which makes it scary: you can declare squadrons each turn and can put as many Titans in this maniple in a squadron as you like.
 To start with, you can play a kind of “shell game” with your Warhounds’ shields, moving them around to maximize how much defense any given Titan has at any given time.
 Taking a Warhound down to 1 on the void track only to have it squad up the next turn with a full-strength comrade is infuriating.

 More importantly, though, is your ability to control your number of activations.
 You can increase your number of activations as you move to set up the kill shot, forcing your opponent to commit their movements before the majority of your force is locked in, then squad up your entire maniple when you’re ready and go for one of the most devastating alpha-strikes in the game.
 Most Legios will get the same amount of use out of this maniple as others.
-Vulpa can make great use of the hounds as battering rams with disruption emitters and follow up with more accurate aimed shots thanks to their +1 to WSwhen within 3” of an enemy target.
-Mordaxis can increase the template of a plasma blastgun from 3” to 5” at the cost of -1S, which is offset by the maniple trait when making a Coordinated Strike.
-These large pie plates of plasma could do a lot of work against Knights and enemy Legios and Maniples that want to stick closer together.
+Vulpa can make great use of the hounds as battering rams with disruption emitters and follow up with more accurate aimed shots thanks to their +1 to WS when within 3” of an enemy, making lesser seen weapons such as the turbo laser suddenly much more attractive.

 Like the Corsair, this is a maniple that rewards players for mastering the game, but this time it’s less about movement shenanigans and more about recognizing when to commit your resources for an alpha strike while taking advantage of your high activation count to keep those resources on the board until you’re ready to use them.